alan-turing-institute/environmental-ds-book/_sources/community/guidelines/guidelines-submission.md

 * Note, the Binder does not provide GPU support, so we would suggest testing the notebook works with cpu when predicting from the pretrained models.

 ### Submission
-Once you have tested a draft version of the notebook containing the information in the heading and remaining sections, you make a pull request.
-You will have to fill a form with a series of questions related to the contribution.
+Once you have tested a draft version of the notebook containing the information in the heading and remaining sections, please transfer the repository to the [Environmental Data Science book organisation](https://github.com/Environmental-DS-Book).
+A maintainer of the EnvDS book will assist you to add the notebook to a new branch in the main repo.
+After, a pull request will be created.
+In the PR, you will have to fill a form with a series of questions related to the contribution.
 Please complete them.
 If you have any questions, please send a direct message to [environmental.ds.book@gmail.com](mailto:environmental.ds.book@gmail.com]).

 ## Attribution
 Some material in this section has been adapted from [Neurolibre submission guidelines](https://docs.neurolibre.org/en/latest/SUBMIT.html), released under CC BY 3.0.